ar37-rs/xfce4-termux/README.md

 ~/xfce4 driver=lvp-zink
 ```

-Using zink driver (thanks to [alexvorxx](https://github.com/alexvorxx/zink-xlib-termux) for providing zink for xlib termux, working great on GPU Mali-G series with vulkan 1.1+ as well)
+Using zink driver (working great on GPU Mali-G series with vulkan 1.1+ as well)

+zink xlib driver support up to OpenGL 3.2 as panfrost alternative for Mali (thanks to [alexvorxx](https://github.com/alexvorxx/zink-xlib-termux))

-zink xlib driver is OpenGL only (vgl/virgl-angle script can be used co-existly for OpenGL ES support)
+(vgl/virgl-angle can be used co-existly for OpenGL ES and higher version of Open GL support)
 ```
 ~/xfce4 driver=zink
 # (optional) enable dri3 for better zink compatibility